spacemanspiff2007/HABApp/_doc/configuration.rst

         ping:
             enabled: true        # If enabled the configured item will show how long it takes to send an update from HABApp
                                  # and get the updated value back in milliseconds
-            item: 'HABApp_Ping'  # Name of the item
+            item: 'HABApp_Ping'  # Name of the Numberitem that will show the ping
             interval: 10         # Seconds between two pings

         connection: